zachhalle/yosemite/README.md

 The compiler will cover the ML core language.
 Modules may be added at a later time.
 The translation follows the strategy outlined in [Morrisett et al](https://www.cs.princeton.edu/~dpw/papers/tal-toplas.pdf):

-* Direct is cps-coverted to:
+* Direct is CPS-coverted to:
-* Cps, which is closure coverted to:
+* Cps, which is closure-coverted to:
 * Closure, which is hoisted to:
 * Hoist, which is annotated with explicit allocations, producing:
 * Alloc, which is translated via a more-or-less syntax directed transformation that produces